Gman-Superfly/dataset_quality_score/README.md

 ---

-*This system provides a systematic approach to dataset quality evaluation.
+*This system provides a systematic approach to simple dataset quality evaluation.
 Users should validate the scoring behavior on their specific domains and adjust weights accordingly.*